plumvillage/newsletter/src/2024/en/articles/phi-van-kieu-trinh--barriers-and-bridges.md

 {% image "article2024/kieu-trinh/DSC09880_e.jpg" %}

 <div class="verse removeTopMarginInFollowingElem removeIndentInFollowingElem" style="column-span: all; margin-bottom: 1.1em;"><p>I am sitting by a pond full of lotus flowers.
 This year is already half over, yet the buds of the lotus flowers have still not bloomed.
-They take their time.<b>
+They take their time.<br/>
 The sun shines on the lush green and bowl shaped lotus leaves.
 Yesterday, I saw water collecting in these leaves, swirling around with the wind.<br/>
 I gaze at the forest behind the pond.
 The enormous trees reach almost to the light blue sky.
 Their leaves rustle, as if they are all waving to me excitedly.<br/>
 I smile back.
 Alongside the pond a bird hops through the meadow.
 Even though he can fly, it must be beautiful to wander on the Earth sometimes.<br/>